nathanbraun/nathanbraun-com/content/scramble.md

 <custom-image2 src1="images/scramble1.png" alt1="screen 1" src2="images/scramble2.png" alt2="screen 2" width="300"/>

-But I did spend some time thinking about how to get the most information with as few clicks as possible.
+I did spend some time thinking about how to get the most information with as few clicks as possible.

 ## Technology
 I built the site using what is quickly becoming my go to stack of Elm for the